huynet/lint/README.md

 Install:
-``npx install-peerdeps --dev eslint-config-airbnb``
+``npx install-peerdeps --dev eslint-config-airbnb`` ``npm install --save-dev eslint-config-prettier``

 You will be asked to use `yarn` if yarn is your default package manager

-Create a file named `.eslintrc` and config like this:
+Create a file named `.eslintrc` and config like this: `prettier` must be in last in order to override some eslints.
 ```
 {
-    "extends": "airbnb",
+    "extends": ["airbnb", "prettier"],
     "env": {
         "browser": true,
         "node": true